 Open Source Python/Oracle Utility - cx_Oracle

-cx_Oracle is a Python extension module that allows access to Oracle and conforms to the Python database API 2.0 specifications with a few exceptions.
+cx_Oracle is a Python extension module that allows access to Oracle and conforms to the Python database API 2.0 specifications with a number of additions.
+The method cursor.nextset() and the time data type are not supported by Oracle and are therefore not implemented.

-For comments, contact Anthony Tuininga at firstname.lastname@example.org or use the mailing list at http://lists.sourceforge.net/lists/listinfo/cx-oracle-users
+For feedback or patches, contact Anthony Tuininga at email@example.com.
+For help or to ask questions, please use the mailing list at http://lists.sourceforge.net/lists/listinfo/cx-oracle-users.

 python setup.py build python setup.py install